 Until more recent times, this was the traditional understanding of the meaning of Psalm 23.
 Cyril of Alexandria wrote in the 5th century that “the place of verdure (green pasture) means the ever-fresh words of Holy Scripture, which nourishes the hearts of believers and gives them spiritual strength.”
 Augustine and Martin Luther also held that Psalm 23 teaches about the place and work of God’s word in the life of a believer: it quickens us to life and brings us forth into the way of righteousness (v3); it is the table set before us in the presence of our enemies (v5); etc.

-In 1537 Coverdale published an essay, A Sweet Exposition on Psalm 23, which he translated from Martin Luther.
-The quotation in my first paragraph above is from this essay.
+In 1537 Coverdale published, A Sweet Exposition on Psalm 23, the essay that he translated from Martin Luther.
+The quotation in my first paragraph above is from this work.
 I have been studying it to prepare for publishing as part of the Coverdale series of books, and I have found it very strengthening for my faith – which, of course, was precisely Coverdale’s hope for it.
 I therefore want to share some excerpts here, so others may also be strengthened, especially in these troubling times.
 Below are a few passages from the Sweet Exposition containing Coverdale’s (and Luther’s) teachings on Psalm 23.
 I have lightly updated the English just for this blog post.

 Myles Coverdale (with Martin Luther) on the meaning of Psalm 23